 More often than not, when a professional Developer is faced with coding vs. programming, programming is the way to go.
 Before writing the first line of code in crucial projects, a clear outline for your program and the resources are necessary.
 Once the code is completed, it needs to be reviewed, optimized, and exhaustively tested.

 So, when is coding a choice in the coding vs. programming dilemma?
 Coding is used to solve simple problems that don’t involve a lot of planning (for example, one-page websites or one-task apps).
-Coding is the beginning for those who are just starting out.
+Coding is the first step for those who are just getting introduced to this domain.

 Knowing how to handle each part of an intricate program is crucial.
 It takes years to become an expert programmer.
 That is exactly where the knowledge of programming comes in.